danstowell/ai_nature_environment/README.md

 This course focusses on a diverse set of applications of tech for nature, in each case studying how data science and AI methodologies can be used.
 We also encourage a critical and comparative approach, by looking at the impacts as well as the benefits of tech for nature, and considering machine learning good practices.
 The course assumes some familiarity with programming (Python) and with AI concepts, and explores the topics through computer-based data/AI practical work.

-Topics covered include:

- * Computer vision for wildlife monitoring
- * Acoustic monitoring (bioacoustics): AI sound detection and classification
- * Deep learning methods and their relation to wildlife data
- * Remote sensing (e.g. satellite, drone)
- * Citizen science
- * Devices for AI monitoring in the wild
- * Estimating animal populations
- * Critiques of some technologies; benefits/impacts on nature
- * Advanced topics in bioacoustics and deep learning

 Lecture topics:
 -----